 Additional information will be required to enrol in these subjects.
-A form will be provided to students in late 2023 to allow enrolment in these subjects.
+During the Course Confirmation Interview, students will need to inform the Nossal staff of their intentions to study a language through VSL or any other VCE or VET Language provider.
+A form will be provided to students in late 2024 to allow enrolment in these subjects.

-Language Domain
+Languages Domain

-Year 10 French
+French

 Students undertaking the study of French at Year 10 will follow a course of study that meets the requirements of the Victorian Curriculum for Languages - French, while developing knowledge and skills related to the Intercultural Capability.
-The course prepares students for the transition into VCE French Units 1 through 4, including a range of topics such as: food and cooking; health; travel and holidays; work, money and the future.
+The course prepares students for the transition into VCE French Units 1-4, including a range of topics such as: food and cooking; health; travel and holidays; work, money and the future.